Cases of Ineligibility

 When you can’t locate your spouse

 In order for us to support your divorce, both parties must participate willingly and knowingly in the process.
 If you do not know where your spouse is, have no way to contact them, or haven’t spoken in years, things become more complicated.
-Some courts allow a process called “divorce by publication,” but this is not something we can help with online.
+Some courts allow a process called “divorce by publication,” and this is something we can help with online with our Florida Divorce by Publication.
 Our service is best suited for situations where both spouses can be reached and are willing to engage in the process.
 When that’s not possible, the court requires additional steps and legal procedures that usually require the assistance of an attorney.

 Disagreements & Contested divorce

-Our service is tailored to uncontested divorces only.
-This means that both parties must agree on the major aspects of the separation—including how to divide property, handle debts, and make decisions about children (if applicable).
+Our service is tailored to Uncontested Divorce cases only.
+This means that both parties must agree on the major aspects of the separation — including how to divide property, handle debts, and make decisions about children (if applicable).
 If you and your spouse are not on the same page, or if one person is unwilling to compromise or negotiate, the case is considered contested.
 Contested divorces typically involve court hearings, legal representation, and extended timelines—none of which can be effectively handled through an online platform like ours.

 Special situations: Military service or Living abroad